Lead Management

 - Tier 3 (bottom 25%): Cold pool only, plus auto-assigned leads

 Recalculate tiers weekly or monthly based on conversion rates and quota attainment.
+This creates healthy competitive lead assignment dynamics.

 Role-based access: